lianastaskevica/lianastaskevica/README.md

 On the product listing page, each 5th product (starting from the first one) is a hero product that gets displayed in full-screen.

 The attribute (in our example - "New") will appear on the hero products only.

+**NOTE!** The images that appear on the product listing page should be set as "Small" under the product configurations in admin.

 **TO SET AN ATTRIBUTE TO BE VISIBLE ON PLP:**